WebAssembly/spec/proposals/Exceptions.md

 try block of the catch block, since instructions in the body of the catch block are not in the body of the try block.

-Once a catching try block is found for the throw, the value stack is popped back to the size the value stack had when the try block was entered.
+Once a catching try block is found for the throw, the operand stack is popped back to the size the operand stack had when the try block was entered.
 Then, tagged catch blocks are tried in the order they appear in the catching try block, until one matches.